khuan86/khuan86.github.io/_portfolio/00_zanui_cms_customers.md

 ### Bonus Thoughts: Figma
 I'm very keen and excited to learn Figma with this project and I can see why the Design community are starting to switch over to Figma from Sketch!

 As the CMS will be affectionally referred to as Bluejay, I decided it would be great to have a cute logo of a Bluejay bird and it would be a good challenge to make it in Figma... well I must say, it was a very pleasant experience!
 I don't think I could use any other vectoring program after using Figma's.
 Their "Vector Networks" is just downright mind-blowing COOL.
-Also, the fact that you are also able to collaborate live is a huge bonus and is absolutely great for collaboration.
-From their component system to their libraries, to their constraint properties... all this power and you can run it in a browser! 🤯
+From their component system to the way they handle libraries (assets), to their constraint properties... all this power and you can run it in a browser lag-free! 🤯

 TL;DR: Figma = 👍😍